Detroit’s Lead-Safe Ecosystem

 - A Directory of Lead-Safe Stakeholders in Detroit, which lists key information for stakeholders involved in efforts to mitigate child lead poisoning, including governmental agencies, nonprofits, and business associations.

-Key Findings from the Detroit Lead-Safe Ecosystem Gap Analysis
+Key Learnings from the Lead-Safe Ecosystem Case Study Analysis

-Detroit’s lead-safe ecosystem may be made more robust by establishing structures and mechanisms that encourage broad stakeholder involvement and provide a variety of resources, services, and supports accommodating the breadth of stakeholders, while still fostering accountability of key stakeholders.
+Learning from Cleveland and Buffalo’s lead-safe ecosystems, Detroit’s own ecosystem may be made more robust by establishing structures and mechanisms that encourage broad stakeholder involvement and provide a variety of resources, services, and supports to accommodate the breadth of stakeholders, while still fostering accountability of key stakeholders.
+A trusted actor that regularly convenes stakeholders and coordinates activities across the ecosystem is central to developing the communications and data sharing needed for progress.
+Additionally, certain features of Cleveland and Buffalo’s lead-safe ecosystems, such as organizational and individual capacity, and unified public messaging facilitate lead-safe progress in these cities.

-- A trusted, neutral actor managing the regular convening and coordinating the relationships and activities of actors across the lead-safe ecosystem.
-This key actor assumes the responsibility of carrying out the “logistical, mundane” work.
+- A trusted actor managing the regular convening and coordinating the relationships and activities of actors across the lead-safe ecosystem

-- Variety of resources, services, and support for residents and property owners, as well as a centralized intake process for access.
+- Variety of resources, services, and support, and centralized intake process for access

 Next Steps